 Clients include some of the world’s most recognized public and private companies in industries including financial services, energy, healthcare, insurance, communications, consumer products, manufacturing and technology.

-Based in New York, Genesis10 has grown organically at an annualized rate of 29 percent and has more than 2,000 employees and consultants and more than 20 sales and recruiting offices throughout North America, including six domestic delivery centers.
+Based in New York, Genesis10 has grown organically and has more than 2,000 employees and consultants and more than 20 sales and recruiting offices throughout North America, including seven domestic delivery centers.

 For more than 16 years, Harley Lippman and his family have been caring for children in Cambodia.
 Near Phnom Penh, they built the Children First Center, which opened in 2018.
 At the center, the family helps the children with their education through college and, to date, have paid college tuition for 11 children.
 The family also supports an English-language center in Siem Reap, paying the salaries of two teachers.
 Harley and his family will be involved in the lives of the children of Cambodia for years to come.